 acceptable house shoes, our Moroccan babouche slippers for men and women are now available online.
 Sustainably designed from repurposed boucherouite rugs

-, the slippers have an impeccable pedigree and are perfect for home use.
+, the slippers have an impeccable pedigree and are perfect for home and outdoor

 During this period of uncertainty that has only just begun, we're inspired to make working from home fashionable and productive.
 Of all our one-of-a-kind products, our Moroccan babouche slipper is the go-to shoe to elevate your WFH attire with a dramatic sense of color, comfort and creativity —not to mention fun.

 Our men’s and women’s Moroccan babouche slippers are handmade in our atelier in Marrakech, Morocco.
 The Moroccan babouche slipper derives from the Arabic 'babush' or Persian 'papush'.

 Instead of using traditional wool to weave the rugs, women in Morocco’s Atlas Mountain region weave together these yarn rugs from recycled carpets, wool, cotton, nylon, and plastic from shipping bags and packaging material to create beautiful rugs.
 This new practice began around the middle of 20th century.
 We in turn source worn and old rugs to make these colorful one-of-kind slippers.

 Our babouches are doubly-sustainable: boucherouites are repurposed from old textiles, and when they wear out we repurpose them into something new!
 Each pair is one-of-a-kind and the iconic open-back sandal design is said to reflect the fact that its wearers (often monarchs and 17th century French courtiers) lived a luxurious lifestyle.